neondatabase/website/content/docs/conceptual-guides/branching.md

 A branch is a copy-on-write clone of your data.
 You can create a branch from a current or past state.
 For example, you can create a branch that includes all data up to the current point in time or up to a past point in time or [Log Sequence Number (LSN)](../../reference/glossary#lsn).

+_**Note:**_ Each Neon project is also created with a [root branch](../../reference/glossary#root-branch) called `main`.

 A branch is isolated from its originating data, so you are free to play around with it, modify it, and delete it when it's no longer needed.
 Changes to a branch are independent of the originating data.
 A branch and its parent share the same history but diverge at the point of branch creation.
 Writes to a branch are saved as an independent delta.

 Creating a branch does not increase load on the parent branch or affect it in any way, which means that you can create a branch at any time without impacting the performance of your production system.

+## Branch endpoint

 An endpoint is created for each branch, which is the compute instance associated with the branch.
 A branch endpoint is read-write.
 To connect to a branch from a client or application, you must connect to the branch endpoint.
-For more information, see [Getting started with branches](../../getting-started-with-neon/get-started-branching).
+For more information about endpoints and connecting to a branch, see [Get started with branching](../../getting-started-with-neon/get-started-branching/).

 ## Branching workflows